-- 124. The best practice of previous WB projects demonstrates the efficiency of "a two-way flow of information" approach at the meetings in the subproject sites when PIU describe their activities to local communities, and local communities ask questions or raise their concerns in return.
-The requirement is documenting public consultations results and including them in ARAP/RAPs. - 125.
-To achieve the main goals of the ARAP/RAP, to obtain cooperation, participation, and feedback and make process transparent PAPs must be systematically informed and consulted during preparation of the resettlement plan about their options and rights, their ability to choose from a number of acceptable resettlement alternatives.
-Particular attention must be given to vulnerable groups to ensure that they are represented adequately in such arrangements. - 126.
+- 126. The best practice of previous WB projects demonstrates the efficiency of "a two-way flow of information" approach at the meetings in the subproject sites when PIU describe their activities to local communities, and local communities ask questions or raise their concerns in return.
+The requirement is documenting public consultations results and including them in RAPs. - 127.
+To achieve the main of RAP's goals, to obtain cooperation, participation, and feedback and make process transparent PAPs must be systematically informed and consulted during preparation of the resettlement plan about their options and rights, their ability to choose from a number of acceptable resettlement alternatives.
+Particular attention must be given to vulnerable groups to ensure that they are represented adequately in such arrangements. - 128.
 Successful resettlement requires a timely transfer of responsibility from settlement agencies to the displaced persons themselves.
 Otherwise, a dependency relationship may arise, and agency resources may become tied up in a limited number of continually supervised schemes.
 Local leadership must be encouraged to assume responsibility for environmental management and infrastructure maintenance.
 All public consultations with Public Participation of the PAPs may be classified as follows: - 1.
 At the planning stages when the technical designs are being developed and at the land selection / screening stage would initiate the compensation process. - 2.
 The Resettlement committees together with community leaders and representatives are responsible to notify their members about the established cut-off date and its significance.
 The PAPs will be informed through both a formal notification in writing. - 3.
-A compensation dossier containing necessary personal information on, the affected party and those that s/he claims as household members, total land holdings, inventory of assets affected, and information for monitoring their future situation is compiled by the district hokimiyat which arranges meetings with affected individuals to discuss the compensation process.
-This Documentation of Holdings and Assets information is confirmed and witnessed by representatives of Makhalla and district hokimiyat.
+A compensation dossier containing necessary personal information on, the affected party and those that s/he claims as household members, total land holdings, inventory of assets affected, and information for monitoring their future situation is compiled by The Land Acquisition and Resettlement Commission (LARC) which arranges meetings with affected individuals to discuss the compensation process.
+This Documentation of Holdings and Assets information is confirmed and witnessed by representatives of Makhalla and members of LARC.
 These Dossiers are used for monitoring PAPs over time.
 All claims and assets will be documented in writing. - 4.
 All types of compensation are to be clearly explained to the individual and HH involved.
 An Agreement on Compensation and Preparation of Contracts process includes the drawing up by the respective Resettlement Committees a contract listing all property and land being surrendered, and the types of compensation (cash and/or in-kind) selected.
 A person selecting in-kind compensation has an order form which is signed and witnessed.
-The compensation contract and the grievance redress mechanisms are read aloud in the presence of the affected party and the district hokimiyat and representative from makhalla - 5.
-At the stage of Compensation Payments all handing over of property such as land and buildings and compensation payments will be made in the presence of the affected party, the district hokimiyat members and representative from Makhalla.
+The compensation contract and the grievance redress mechanisms are read aloud in the presence of the affected party and the members of LARC and representative from makhalla - 5.
+At the stage of Compensation Payments all handing over of property such as land and buildings and compensation payments will be made in the presence of the affected party, the Chairman or members of LARC and representative from Makhalla.

+c.
 Disclosure